abessifi/ansible-osb/README.md

 ## Available tags

+- **`osb-create-db-schemas`** - Specify this tag to create the OSB schemas using RCU.
 - **`osb-purge-db-schemas`** - Use this tag if you want to purge an existing OSB schemas to prepare for a clean installation.
 The role parameters such as for db connection, the schemas prefix and the RCU components are required.
+- **`osb-plain-install`** - This tag performs only the installation of the OSB software.
+- **`osb-configure`** - When mentionned, the OSB configuration tasks are executed (Create OSB cluster, etc).
-- **`osb-plain-install`** - This is the default installation mode of the OSB.
-When mentionned, this flag perfoms the creation of a new domain and the configuration of an OSB cluster with 3 services: a nodemanager, an AdminServer and one Manager Server.
+- **`osb-install-and-init`** - This is the default installation mode of the OSB.
+When mentionned, this tag perfoms the creation of a new domain, the configuration and startup of an OSB cluster with 3 services: a nodemanager, an AdminServer and one Manager Server.

 # Usage